 Suddenly Windows 10 Internet access disconnected, cant reach web pages.
 And trying to troubleshoot the network problems results from DNS server not responding?
-A number of users face similar problems suddenly after windows 10 1903 upgrade.
+A number of users report similar problems suddenly after windows 10 20H2 update.
 Unable to connect to network and internet and the network troubleshoot results

 The DNS server isn’t responding.

 Your computer appears to be correctly configured, but the device or resource (DNS server) is not responding.

 This error mostly occurs when the DNS server that translates a domain name doesn’t respond for any reason.
 Well if you are also struggling with similar problem, here apply solutions below to fix DNS Server not Responding On Windows 10, 8.1 and 7.

 What is DNS?

 Before moving forward let’s first understand what is DNS and why it stops responding?

-DNS stands for Domain name server is an end to end server that translates and then fetches the address of your required website to enable your access to it.
+DNS stands for Domain name server is an end-to-end service that translates and then fetches the address of your required website to enable your access to it.
 For Ex : ( we provide for searching a particular page into the actual address of the web page.
 It resolves the physical address into IP address.
 Because the computer only understands IP addresses ) so that you can access and browse the internet.

 But If the DNS Server Stuck, Not Responding, your pc unable to translate the Address and Result from No Internet Connection.
 Well, this problem mainly causes due to incorrect network configuration, DNS Service Corrupted, security firewall certainly blocked your PC and working as a barrier and more.

 If you are the first time facing this DNS server not responding, a simple restart can fix the problem.
-Restart all network devices include router, modem and your PC, and check if this helps.
+Restart all network devices include the router, modem, and your PC, and check if this helps.